 What is a dispute resolution scheme (DRS)?

-To register on the FSPR, all individuals or businesses that provide a financial service to customers must belong to a dispute resolution scheme.
+To register on the FSPR, all individuals or businesses that provide a financial service to retail clients in New Zealand must belong to a dispute resolution scheme.
 There are four approved dispute resolution schemes:

 I have a question about my credit card with a finance company.